 - We are national and international leaders in providing flexible learning options for students.

-- Our undergraduate program is entirely available online, so students can choose to study face-to-face or in the cloud environment (online) or a mix of both.
+- Our undergraduate program is entirely available both on-campus and online, so students can choose to study face-to-face or in the cloud environment or a mix of both.
+‘Online’ no longer means ‘alone’: the same level of interaction and support from our staff is available regardless of the mode in which any student chooses to study.

-- Deakin's trimester system allows students to fast-track their degree.
-You can complete your entire psychology degree in just two years, or space your study out over three trimesters in a year.
-This allows you to study part-time while you work or parent.
+- Deakin's trimester system allows students to fast-track their degree, and it is possible to complete an entire psychology degree in just two years.
+On the other hand, you might choose to space your study out over three trimesters in a year, to allow you to progress consistently, but part-time, while you work or parent.

 3. Study and career pathways

 - We offer a range of unparalleled postgraduate study and career options.

-- At postgraduate level, apart from the research degree options of PhD or Master by Research, students can undertake specialist professional training in Clinical, Health, Forensic, or Industrial/Organisational Psychology.
+- At postgraduate level, apart from the research degree options of PhD or Master by Research, students can undertake specialist professional training in Clinical, Health, or Industrial & Organisational Psychology.

-- For students wishing not to become fully fledged psychologists but want to work in a profession that involves helping others, we also offer training in Counselling and Coaching Psychology at both undergraduate and postgraduate levels.
+- For students who do not necessarily wish to become fully-fledged psychologists but who want to work in a profession that involves helping others, we also offer training in Counselling and Coaching Psychology at both undergraduate and postgraduate levels.

 Thanks for your interest in our School.
 I look forward to welcoming you to Deakin University in the future.